 She has been asked to present at numerous national and international meetings in the field of reconstructive breast surgery.
 She also has extended training and knowledge in transgender breast procedures.
 These procedures include MTF -breast augmentation and shaping and FTM- double mastectomy with chest contouring.

-Among several honors and awards, Dr. Khuthaila, for three consecutive years has been listed by the New York Times “Super Doctors in Plastic Surgery”.
+Among several honors and awards, Dr. Khuthaila, for four consecutive years has been listed by the New York Times “Super Doctors in Plastic Surgery”.

 SKILLS AND SPECIALTIES